Arundel Park, River Arun & Burpham

-- Go up all 196 steps, after which the gradient of the path becomes less steep, and before long begins to level out, now with an open field on your left.
-Some 135 metres from the end of the steps you come out on to a bridleway (a flint and chalky car-wide track), with a metal fieldgate on your right.
+- Go up all 244 steps to a stile, which you cross to continue upwards on an earth path which is less steep, and before long begins to level out, now with an open field on your left behind a hedge.
+Some 135 metres from the end of the steps and the stile you come out on to a bridleway (a flint and chalky car-wide track), with a metal fieldgate on your right.

 - Turn left on the track, your direction 20°, along the top of the South Downs.
 In 600 metres , at a crossing of tracks at an angle, and by a three-armed footpath sign, cross over and keep ahead (slightly to the right), your direction 30°, now on a car-wide grassy way, gently uphill.

-- In 150 metres, with a three-armed footpath sign on your right, leave the track [!] to go left on a possibly overgrown footpath, due north, into trees and brush.
+- In 150 metres, by a post on your left with a yellow and a blue arrow, leave the track [!] to go left on a possibly overgrown footpath, due north, into trees and brush.
 In 60 metres, by a four-armed footpath sign, cross a bridleway to continue straight on through brush.

-- In 30 metres you come out into the open and continue on a grassy, car-wide path, due north, with open fields on your left and a high hedge with blackberry bushes on your right.
-In 300 metres you come to a four-armed footpath sign, to cross an earth road and continue ahead (slightly to the left) on an earth road, with grass down its middle, your direction 350°, downhill.
+- In 30 metres you come out into the open and continue (slightly right) on a grassy, car-wide path, due north, gently uphill, with open fields on your left and a high hedge with blackberry bushes on your right.
+In 300 metres you come to a four-armed footpath sign on your right-hand side, to cross an earth road and continue ahead (slightly to the left) on an earth road, with grass down its middle, your direction 350°, downhill.

 - In 75 metres go through a metal swing gate to the right of a metal fieldgate, and head steadily downhill.
 In 300 metres, at the bottom of the combe [!], fork right to go due north across grass, over a grass track, in 65 metres going through a wooden swing gate to the left of a metal fieldgate, by a two-armed bridleway sign.